Miya George

 Gimi George, better known by her stage name Miya George, is an Indian actress and model who predominantly works in Malayalam films, along with a few Tamil films.

 She made her film debut by playing short roles in films such as Oru Small Family (2010), Doctor Love (2011) and Ee Adutha Kaalathu (2012).
 She was selected the Kerala Miss Fitness in 2012 and played her first lead role the same year in the Malayalam film Chettayees.

 Early life

-George was born in Mumbai to a Syro Malabar Catholic family where her father worked as an engineer.
+Miya George was born in a Syro-Malabar Catholic family in Mumbai, where her father was working as an engineer.
 At the age of four, she moved to Pala in Kottayam.
-She attended school at Sacred Heart Girls High School, Bharananganam and St. Mary's Higher Secondary School, Bharananganam.
-She completed her B.A. degree at Alphonsa College and her Masters in English Literature at St. Thomas College, Palai.
-She has one elder sister.
+She was educated at Sacred Heart Girls High School, Bharananganam, and St. Mary's Higher Secondary School, Bharananganam.
+She then did her B.A. at Alphonsa College and M.A. in English Literature at St. Thomas College, Palai.
+She has an elder sister.

 Personal life

-On 12 September 2020, George married businessman Ashwin Philip at St. Mary's Basilica Church, Ernakulam, in a simple ceremony due to COVID-19 restrictions.
-They had a son in July 2021.
-Her father George Joseph died two months later on 21 September 2021.
+On 12 September 2020, she married businessman Ashwin Philip at the St. Mary's Basilica Church in Ernakulam, in a simple ceremony due to COVID-19 restrictions.
+They had a son born in July 2021.
+Her father, George Joseph, died two months later on 21 September 2021.